geoschem/GCHP/docs/source/supplement/rundir-config.rst

 All of them involve sending additional print statements to the log files.

 1. Set Turn on debug printout? in input.geos to T to turn on extra GEOS-Chem print statements in the main log file.
-2. Set :literal:`MAPL_EXTDATA_DEBUG_LEVEL` in :file:`runConfig.sh` to 1 to turn on extra MAPL print statements in ExtData, the component that handles input.
-3. Set the Verbose and Warnings settings in :file:`HEMCO_Config.rc` to maximum values of 3 to send the maximum number of prints to :file:`HEMCO.log`.
+2. Set the Verbose and Warnings settings in :file:`HEMCO_Config.rc` to maximum values of 3 to send the maximum number of prints to :file:`HEMCO.log`.
+3. Set :literal:`CAP.EXTDATA` option :literal:`root_level` in :file:`logging.yml` to :literal:`DEBUG` for root thread MAPL ExtData (input) prints.
+4. Set :literal:`CAP.EXTDATA` option :literal:`level` in :file:`logging.yml` to :literal:`DEBUG` for all thread MAPL ExtData (input) prints.

 None of these options require recompiling.
 Be aware that all of them will slow down your simulation.